SOCIETY HILL REPRODUCTIVE MEDICINE (PHILADELPHIA, PA)

 - Semen Analysisassesses the concentration, morphology, motility and progression of sperm.

-The first step in overcoming infertility is to establish the cause of the problem.
+Diagnosis and Treatment The first step in overcoming infertility is to establish the cause of the problem.
 Once a diagnosis gets established, SHRM staff will explore all applicable treatment options.
 Since not all patients need advanced procedures to treat infertility issues, simpler options will be considered first.
 These can include the following:

 - Ovulation Induction - this is one of the most commonly indicted treatments for infertility.
 Fertility drugs are used to stimulate egg production during the treatment cycle.